 Head-on wrecks are a good example.
 The driver who crossed the centerline isn’t always legally responsible for a wreck.
 Assume Chris is driving southbound on the northbound side of a highway when he comes upon David, who is northbound on the northbound side.
 If David doesn’t change lanes or otherwise try to avoid a crash, he could be legally responsible for Chris’s damages, even though David did nothing wrong.

 Let’s change the facts a bit.
 Now assume Chris was southbound on the southbound side when he suddenly drifted across the centerline and into David’s path.
 In that situation, there was probably little or nothing David could have done to avoid a collision.
 So, upon further review, Chris is probably responsible for damages.

 The damages in a vehicle collision claim usually include compensation for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 Rely on an Experienced Attorney

 Successful car crash claims rely on solid evidence and skilled legal analysis.
-For a free consultation with an experienced personal injury attorney in Campbell, contact Solution Now Law Firm.
+For a free consultation with an experienced personal injury attorney in San Jose, contact Solution Now Law Firm.
 We routinely handle matters in Santa Clara County and nearby jurisdictions.